-In connection with each offering of shares of our common stock, the Board or a committee thereof is required to make the determination that we are not selling shares of our common stock at a price below our then current NAV at the time at which the sale is made, unless it is determined by the Board that such sale is in the best interests of our stockholders.
+In connection with each offering of shares of our common stock, the Board or a committee thereof is required to make the determination that we are not selling shares of our common stock at a price below our then current NAV per share at the time at which the sale is made, unless we then have the requisite shareholder authorization to issue our shares at a price below their NAV per share and it is determined by the Board that such sale is in the best interests of our stockholders, certain other conditions are met and we have any requisite approval from our stockholders.
 The Board considers the following factors, among others, in making such determination:

-- the NAV of our common stock disclosed in the most recent periodic report we filed with the SEC; - our management's assessment of whether any material change in the NAV has occurred (including through the realization of net gains on the sale of our portfolio investments) from the period beginning on the date of the most recently disclosed NAV to the period ending two days prior to the date of the sale of our common stock: and - the magnitude of the difference between (i) a value that our Board or an authorized committee thereof has determined reflects the current NAV of our common stock, which is generally based upon the NAV of our common stock disclosed in the most recent periodic report that we filed with the SEC, as adjusted to reflect our management's assessment of any material change in the NAV of our common stock since the date of the most recently disclosed NAV of our common stock, and (ii) the offering price of the shares of our common stock in the proposed offering.
+· the NAV per share of our common stock disclosed in the most recent periodic report we filed with the SEC;

+- our management's assessment of whether any material change in the NAV per share has occurred (including through the realization of net gains on the sale of our portfolio investments) from the period beginning on the date of the most recently disclosed NAV per share to the period ending two days prior to the date of the sale of our common stock; and - the magnitude of the difference between (i) a value that our Board or an authorized committee thereof has determined reflects the current NAV per share of our common stock, which is generally based upon the NAV per share of our common stock disclosed in the most recent periodic report that we filed with the SEC, as adjusted to reflect our management's assessment of any material change in the NAV per share of our common stock since the date of the most recently disclosed NAV per share of our common stock, and (ii) the offering price per share of the shares of our common stock in the proposed offering.

-Importantly, this determination does not require that we calculate NAV in connection with each offering of shares of our common stock, but instead it involves the determination by the Board or a committee thereof that we are not selling shares of our common stock at a price below the then current NAV at the time at which the sale is made.
+Importantly, this determination does not require that we calculate NAV per share in connection with each offering of shares of our common stock, but instead it involves the determination by the Board or a committee thereof that we are not selling shares of our common stock at a price below the then current NAV per share at the time at which the sale is made.

-Moreover, to the extent there is a possibility that we may issue shares of our common stock at a price below the then current NAV (and we do not have requisite shareholder authorization and Board approval to do so), the Board or a committee thereof will elect to either (i) postpone the offering until such time that there is no longer the possibility of issuing shares at a price below the then current NAV or (ii) to undertake to determine NAV within two days prior to any such sale to ensure that such sale will not be below our then current NAV.
-In addition, if, during an offering pursuant to a prospectus, there is a possibility that we may trigger the undertaking to suspend the offering of shares of our common stock if the NAV fluctuates by certain amounts (as described in the relevant prospectus), the Board or a committee thereof will either (i) comply with such undertaking or (ii) undertake to determine NAV to ensure that such undertaking has not been triggered.
+Moreover, to the extent there is a possibility that we may issue shares of our common stock at a price below the then current NAV per share (and we do not have requisite shareholder authorization to issue our shares at a price below their NAV per share), the Board or a committee thereof will elect to either (i) postpone the offering until such time that there is no longer the possibility of issuing shares at a price below the then current NAV per share or (ii) to undertake to determine the NAV per share within two days prior to any such sale to ensure that such sale will not be below our then current NAV per share of our common stock.
+In addition, if, during an offering pursuant to a prospectus, there is a possibility that we may trigger the undertaking to suspend the offering of shares of our common stock if the NAV per share of common stock fluctuates by certain amounts (as described in the relevant prospectus), the Board or a committee thereof will either (i) comply with such undertaking or (ii) undertake to determine NAV per share of our common stock to ensure that such undertaking has not been triggered.